-California Institute of the Arts requires a minimum of 120 units to graduate with a bachelor's degree.
+California Institute of the Arts requires at least 120 units to graduate with a bachelor's degree.

 There is no accelarated degree program at California Institute of the Arts, but students who wish to save money or graduate early can look into transferring in credits.
 California Institute of the Arts accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, California Institute of the Arts does not offer classes during the summer.

-NOTE: Around 61% of students who start college at California Institute of the Arts complete all the credits required within six years.
+NOTE: Around 61% of students who start college at California Institute of the Arts finish the requirements for graduation within six years.

 Reminder: California Institute of the Arts may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.